zdravkov/kendo-docs/api/javascript/data/datasource.md

 Cancels any pending changes in the data source.
 Deleted data items are restored, new data items are removed and updated data items are restored to their initial state.

+> Note that change event will be triggered only when all changes are reverted and will not be triggered when reverting changes for a single model instance.

 #### Parameters

 ##### model `kendo.data.Model`